contactpyxelmorph-afk/Pyxel-Morph/README.md

 **contact.pyxelmorph@gmail.com**

-pricing information here is correct t all times; disregard inconsistencies between alterantive manual or read me files
+pricing information here is correct at all times; disregard inconsistencies between alterantive manual or read me files; cancel subscription button should be no longer functional, now that fixed prices come into effect